 Automated WBC classification systems typically involve several key steps: image acquisition, preprocessing, feature extraction, and classification.
 In the image acquisition phase, high-resolution images of blood smears are captured using microscopes equipped with digital cameras.
-Preprocessing techniques, such as noise reduction and contrast enhancement, are then applied to improve the quality of the images.
-Feature extraction involves identifying and quantifying relevant characteristics of the white blood cells, such as size, shape, and texture.
-Finally, classification algorithms, including support vector machines, decision trees, and deep learning models, are employed categorize the cells into their respective types.
+Preprocessing techniques, such as noise reduction and contrast enhancement, are then applied to improve the quality of the Feature extraction images. involves identifying quantifying relevant and characteristics of the white blood cells, such as size, shape, and texture.
+Finally, classification algorithms, including support vector machines, decision trees, and deep learning models. are employed to categorize the cells into their respective types.